 “Two and three got bashed a little bit, but you have to understand two was the biggest of the bunch, it was an enormous success, three reached almost a billion dollars, so they were enormously successful movies, even though the media didn’t understand them as much as the audience did, [but] that’s who we make movies for.
 So, I think one of the things we try to address, and we really do not have to address because we started fresh, we finished our trilogy and paid off all our characters, so it makes it much easier to not have as long a movie because we have less characters and less plot lines to deal with each character. . . .
 This is something Rob [Marshall, the director on No. 4] accomplished very well, by making the film shorter and not quit as complicated.
 Less characters to deal with.”

 Q: This is your fourth time around, what is it about this particular script that takes your character forward?

 “We must keep Barbossa/Sparow as an old married couple, constantly bickering.
 Because it goes back to the first film [CURSE OF THE BLACK PEARL], where the ownership of the Black Pearl [the ship in the first movie] is a part of that conflict. . . .
 It’s only on this film we started to talk about the Black Pearl.
 It was a kinda shared girlfriend, [so] we’ve made that plot line a little more interesting rather then just talking about a boat.”

 “I think their relationship [between the mermaid and the Christian missionary] symbolizes something great and powerful.
 Two cultures meet and try to trust the other one. . . .”

 “I didn’t miss the swearing [in his role on DEADWOOD for HBO).
 This is a Disney movie; this isn’t HBO.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!